tum-pbs/pbdl-book/supervised-arch.md

 For unstructured data, graph-based neural networks (GNNs) are a good choice.
 While they're often discussed in terms of _message-passing_ operations, they share a lot of similarities with structured grids: the basic operation of a message-passing step on a GNN is equivalent to a convolution on a grid {cite}`sanchez2020learning`.
 Hierarchies can likewise be constructed by graph coarsening {cite}`lino2024dgn`.
 Hence, while we'll primarily discuss grids below, keep in mind that the approaches carry over to GNNs.
-As dealing with graph structures makes the implementation more complicated, we won't go into details until later on in {doc}`graphs`.
+As dealing with graph structures makes the implementation more complicated, we won't go into details until later.

 ```{figure} resources/arch02.jpg
 ---